-If the care recipient dies
+If the resident dies

-BIR begins to accrue from the day after the day on which the resident dies.
 The rate of BIR is the BIR applicable on the day after probate or letters of administration are shown to the provider.

 If the provider refunds the refundable deposit or bond balance before the end of 14 days after the provider has been shown probate or letters of administration, then the provider pays BIR for the period commencing on the day after the resident died and finishing on the day the refundable deposit or bond balance is actually refunded.